-The way we carry out policy development strives to go beyond the political environment demands and the involved parties’ idiosyncrasies
+The way we carry out policy development strives to go beyond the political environment demands and the involved parties’ idiosyncrasies.

 In order to carry out policy development, we rely on clear answers that are revealed by competent research and assessment, as, at the same time, we hear and assemble all the stakeholders, whose involvement cherish above all.
-As a consequence of such approach, we open the best pathways into proper and effective decision making.
+As a consequence of such an approach, we open the best pathways into proper and effective decision making.